container-storage-interface/spec/spec.md

   // ControllerCreateVolumeGroupSnapshot request.
   // This field is OPTIONAL.
 Refer to the `Secrets Requirements`
   // section on how to use this field.
-  // The secrets provided in this field SHOULD be the same as
+  // The secrets provided in this field SHOULD be the same for
-  // the secrets provided in ControllerDeleteVolumeGroupSnapshot
-  // and ControllerGetVolumeGroupSnapshot requests for the same
-  // group snapshot unless if secrets are rotated after the
-  // group snapshot is created.
-  map<string, string> secrets = 3 [(csi_secret) = true];
+  // all group snapshot operations on the same group snapshot. map<string, string> secrets = 3 [(csi_secret) = true];

-  // Volume secrets required by plugin to complete volume group
-  // snapshot creation request.
-This field is needed in case the
-  // volume level secrets are different from the above secrets
-  // for the group snapshot.
-  // This field is OPTIONAL.
-  repeated VolumeSecret volume_secrets = 4;

   // Plugin specific parameters passed in as opaque key-value pairs.
   // This field is OPTIONAL.
 The Plugin is responsible for parsing and
   // validating these parameters.
-COs will treat these as opaque. map<string, string> parameters = 5;
+COs will treat these as opaque. map<string, string> parameters = 4;
-}

-message VolumeSecret {
-  // ID of the volume whose secrets are provided.
-  // This field is REQUIRED.
-  string volume_id = 1;

-  // Secrets required by plugin for a volume operation.
-  // This field is REQUIRED.
-Refer to the `Secrets Requirements`
-  // section on how to use this field. map<string, string> secrets = 2 [(.csi.v1.csi_secret) = true];
 }

 message CreateVolumeGroupSnapshotResponse {